 All doctoral degree students must file a Statement of Intention to Graduate and pay graduation fees.
 Since specific deadlines exist for filing forms and paying fees, students should contact the Graduate School for additional information.

 Other Information

-Other important issues such as registration, financial assistance, ethics, and appeals procedures are outlined in the Texas Tech University Graduate Catalog.
+Other important issues such as registration, financial assistance, ethics, and appeals procedures are outlined in the Texas Tech University Undergraduate and Graduate Catalog, https://catalog.ttu.edu.